German Pronouns

 Personal Pronouns (Nominative + Accusative Cases)

-Remember: The cases tell us what role a noun plays in a sentence.
-The nominative case is used to describe the subject (performs action).
-The accusative case is used to describe the direct object (receives action).
+Keep in mind: The cases tell us what role a noun or pronoun plays in a sentence.
+The nominative case is for the subject (the one doing the action), and the accusative case is for the direct object (the one receiving the action).

-With the table above in mind, guess which personal pronoun could replace the noun in the accusative case, in these example sentences.
+Using the table above, try to guess which personal pronoun could replace the noun in the accusative case in these examples.

 Well done! 🎉